Feeling that we don’t belong creates our deepest wounds

 • Or both are true: You're parenting a child who feels they don’t fit-in at school as they are, and it's cracking open your own unhealed wounds from school.

 This isn't about educational strategies or parenting techniques.
-It's about healing the emotional toll that this journey takes.
+It's about healing the emotional toll that this journey takes and finding a different story about what’s happening now or what happened in the past.

-Our work together aims to support you to move:
+Our work together can support you to move:

 • from shame to knowing you are enough and never too much